ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 of the evidence.
 In an effort to keep the evidence format simple, distinguishing between these two cases is left up to Verifier policy, potentially by making use of the certificates that accompany each signature.
-Thes design also does not prevent against stripping attacks where an attacker removes a signature without leaving evidence in the message that an additional signature had been there or signature re-ordering attacks.
+This design also does not prevent against stripping attacks where an attacker removes a signature without leaving evidence in the message that an additional signature had been there or signature re-ordering attacks.
 Again, this is left up to Verifier policy to know how many algorithms or counter-signatures it is expecting.
 Consequently, Verifiers MUST NOT make any inferences about the lack of a signature.
 For example, enumerating counter-signatures on an Evidence MUST NOT be considered to be a complete list of HSMs in a given cluster.
-Similarly, the presense and order of counter-signatures MUST NOT be taken as proof of the path that the evidence traversed over the network.
+Similarly, the presence and order of counter-signatures MUST NOT be taken as proof of the path that the evidence traversed over the network.

 The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported entities.